falcosecurity/driverkit/docs/driverkit_kubernetes.md

       --insecure-skip-tls-verify       if true, the server's certificate will not be checked for validity, this will make your HTTPS connections insecure
       --kernelconfigdata string        base64 encoded kernel config data: in some systems it can be found under the /boot directory, in other it is gzip compressed under /proc
-      --kernelrelease string           kernel release to build the module for, it can be found by executing 'uname -v' --kernelversion uint16           kernel version to build the module for, it's the numeric value after the hash when you execute 'uname -v' (default 1)
+      --kernelrelease string           kernel release to build the module for, it can be found by executing 'uname -v' --kernelurls strings             kernel headers urls to be fetched for build --kernelversion uint16           kernel version to build the module for, it's the numeric value after the hash when you execute 'uname -v' (default 1)
       --kubeconfig string              path to the kubeconfig file to use for CLI requests -l, --loglevel string                log level (default "info")